Vietnam.vn - Nền tảng quảng bá Việt Nam

 European Commission President Ursula von der Leyen speaks in Brussels, Belgium.

-In a social media post, Prime Minister Kallas said EU leaders had given her “a huge responsibility at a time of geopolitical tension.”
-“War in Europe, growing instability in our neighbourhood and globally are the main challenges for European foreign policy,” the Estonian leader wrote.
+In a social media post, Prime Minister Kallas stated that EU leaders had entrusted her with “enormous responsibility at a time of geopolitical tension.”
+The Estonian leader wrote: “War in Europe, increasing instability in our neighborhood and globally are the main challenges to European foreign policy.”

-Meanwhile, Mr. Costa has vowed to work to promote unity among the 27 EU member states.
-In his new role, the former Portuguese prime minister, a centre-left figure, will have to mend the rift between heads of state and government in a Europe divided by the rise of the far right.
-Mr. Costa expressed his desire to work closely with Ms. von der Leyen and Ms. Kallas “in a spirit of sincere cooperation between European institutions.”
+Meanwhile, Mr. Costa affirmed his commitment to promoting unity among the 27 EU member states.
+In his new role, the former Portuguese Prime Minister – a center-left figure – will have to mend the rifts between heads of state and government in a Europe increasingly divided by the rise of the far right.
+Mr. Costa expressed his desire to work closely with Ms. von der Leyen and Ms. Kallas “in the spirit of genuine cooperation between European institutions.”

-Both von der Leyen and Kallas will need to be approved by the European Parliament in a secret ballot, while Costa’s nomination only needs the approval of EU leaders.
-The former Portuguese prime minister will take up his new post on 1 December 2024.
+Both von der Leyen and Kallas will need to be approved by the European Parliament in a secret ballot, while Costa's nomination only requires the approval of EU leaders.
+The former Portuguese Prime Minister will assume his new position on December 1, 2024.

-The new leadership line-up represents continuity for the bloc, with moderate pro-EU factions holding top positions despite the rise of the far-right in European Parliament elections earlier this month.
+The list of new leaders reflects the bloc's continuity, with moderate pro-EU factions holding top positions, despite the rise of the far right in the European Parliament elections earlier in June.

-Although all three figures have received widespread support from European leaders, diplomatic sources revealed that Italy's right-wing Prime Minister Giorgia Meloni abstained on von der Leyen's nomination and voted against Kallas's nomination.
+Although all three candidates received widespread support from European leaders, diplomatic sources revealed that Italy's right-wing Prime Minister, Giorgia Meloni, abstained from voting on von der Leyen's nomination and voted against Kallas's nomination.

 Source